Adam Duvall Player Props: Red Sox vs. Pirates

 - The Pirates had the 26th-ranked team ERA among all league pitching staffs (4.66).

-- Contreras will take the mound to start for the Pirates, his first this season.
+- Keller (0-0) gets the starting nod for the Pirates, his second this season.

-- In his last appearance on Sunday, Oct.
-2, the 23-year-old righty, started and went three innings against the St. Louis Cardinals.
+- In his last appearance on Thursday, the right-hander tossed 4 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.